ariasAleia/Intro-to-DS-and-Algorithms/README.md

 # Algorithms

 A great word.
-Is it just me the one who gets exciting just by hearing this word?
+Is it just me the one who gets excited just by hearing this word?
 Well...
 I really like this word.
 But what does it mean?

 An algorithm is a trick to do magic.
 It's sensational but at the same time so simple that the magic relies on the simplicity.
 Basic structures with a great mind and you have real magic.